 Artificial intelligence is increasingly shaping the future of information seeking, discovery, and curation.
-While AI may claim to make these practices easier, several scholars have been raising essential questions about the nature of this technology and its implications for racial justice, political polarization, and privacy in the information ecosystem.
+While AI may claim to make these practices easier, many scholars have been raising essential questions about the the nature of this technology and its implications for racial justice, political polarization, and privacy in the information ecosystem.

-The AI Infodemic: Interrogating Algorithms of Information Seeking reading group is sponsored by the HRI Research Cluster: AI & Society: Privacy, Ethics and (Dis)Information.
+AI Infodemic: Interrogating Algorithms of Information Seeking is sponsored by the HRI Research Cluster: AI & Society: Privacy, Ethics and (Dis)Information.

-Co-organizers: Sarah Appedu (MLS Student) & Lisa Hinchliffe (Library Faculty)
+Co-organizers: Danny Mendelson (MLS Student) & Lisa Hinchliffe (Library Faculty)